Horizon, homogeneity and flatness problems -- do their resolutions really depend upon inflation?: Horizon and Homogeneity Problem

-Actually if we follow the standard arguments in the literature then inflation in one sense makes the application of cosmological principle difficult.
+Actually if we follow the standard arguments in the literature then inflation in one sense makes the application of CP difficult.
 Even if it might alleviate the problem of object horizon, yet it gives rise to much more acute event-horizon problems.
-After all even just before inflation began, there would be object horizons, which because of a rapid expansion of the universe due to inflation will become even more ``remote'' from each other ending up in growth of large number of event horizons, with all such regions of the universe never able to interact with each other.
+After all even just before inflation began, there would be particle horizons, which because of a rapid expansion of the universe due to inflation will become even more ``remote'' from each other ending up in growth of large number of event horizons, with all such regions of the universe never able to interact with each other.
 Thus such a universe will comprise huge number of large patches still isolated from each others.
-Then how can one still apply the cosmological principle to such a disjointed universe which would conflict with our starting assumption (Weyl's postulate!), and where we cannot even get a single parameter to act as cosmic time, orthogonal to 3-d space-like hyper surfaces, based purely on the condition of universal homogeneity and isotropy.
-We cannot then even use Robertson-Walker line element to describe the geometry of the whole universe and then all our conclusions about the cosmological models would have to be abandoned and we will then be back to square one.
+Then how can one still apply the cosmological principle to such a disjointed universe which would conflict with our starting assumption of universal homogeneity and isotropy.
+We cannot then even use Robertson-Walker line element to describe the geometry of the whole universe and then all our conclusions about the cosmological models would have to be abandoned, with us back to square one.

-Once again, inflation or no inflation, these horizons are encountered only in the models where we have already assumed cosmological principle.
-However, if we do want to really examine the question of homogeneity or its absence then we need to abandon the standard model based on the Robertson-Walker metric and then with some new model, where possibility of large scale anisotropy or inhomogeneity is assumed to begin with and where it might not be even possible to assume a single global parameter `time' applicable to the whole universe, and then one has to examine if in such models also we come across horizons and if so, then we may have a genuine problem to contend with.
+Once again, inflation or no inflation, these horizons are encountered only in the models where we have already assumed CP.
+However, if we do want to really examine the question of homogeneity or its absence then we need to abandon the standard model based on the Robertson-Walker metric and then with some new model, where possibility of large scale anisotropy or inhomogeneity is assumed to begin with, and then one has to examine if in such models also we come across horizons and if so, then we have a genuine problem to contend with.
+Examples of generalizations of the FRW class are indeed known \cite{ple06} with discussions on how to solve the horizon problem in an inhomogeneous universe \cite{cel98} or how isotropization of universe could occur in a class of exact anisotropic cosmological solutions of Einstein's equations \cite{wai98} etc.